Samir1845/content-ops-starter/content/pages/index.md

     type: ImageGallerySection
 seo:
   metaTitle: Welcome to samir's store
-  metaDescription: This demo site is built with Netlify Create.
+  metaDescription: This is a shopping site created by samir
   socialImage: /images/main-hero.jpg
   type: Seo
 type: PageLayout